 Welcome to K-State's Department of English!

-Note: In response to the suspension of campus classes, we have moved our pre-enrollment process for Summer 2020 & Fall 2020 permission-only courses online.
+Note: As the university responds to COVID-19, we have moved our pre-enrollment process for Spring 2021 permission-only courses online.
 If you are seeking permission for upper-level professional writing courses (ENGL 415, ENGL 417, and ENGL 516), Children's Literature (ENGL 355), or required courses for the English major or minor (ENGL 310, ENGL 698), please visit the online permission forms.

 Our undergraduate curriculum offers concentrations in literature, creative writing, and literature with teaching certification as well as minors in both literature and writing.
 Graduate students may earn an M.A. in English with emphases in children's literature, creative writing, cultural studies, rhetoric and composition, and British or American literature.
 We also serve a broad range of non-English majors with courses in expository writing, humanities, general education literature and film, honors composition and literature, creative writing, linguistics, children's literature, and technical writing.